 1. Operating 24/7/365

-Patients need around-the-clock care, and life-saving equipment needs a constant power supply.
+Patients need around-the-clock care, and life-saving equipment needs constant power generation.
 While most buildings can be more energy efficient by limiting usage after hours, there is no after-hours time for healthcare facilities.

 2. Health and Safety Concerns

-When embarking on energy efficiency initiatives, facility managers and energy partners must be keenly aware of the sensitive environment.
+When embarking on energy conservation initiatives, hospital facility managers and energy partners must be keenly aware of the sensitive environment.
 The health and safety of patients, staff, visitors, and others must be a central consideration throughout every project.
-The extra precautions required can make energy efficiency projects more time-consuming and costly.
+The extra precautions required can make energy conservation projects more time-consuming and costly.

 Contamination can be a safety concern that delays new energy projects.
 Energy contractors need to be creative when finding workspaces and storage areas.
 They must work hand-in-hand with staff so they don’t impact patient care.
 Energy consultants need to work with a hospital’s Infection Control Department to keep patients safe.
 A common step is to ensure the team has received flu shots and is properly vaccinated.